mde-optimiser/mde_bench/README.md

  The solution should output for each individual run the produced model to the path /var/app/output which is mapped automatically to the corresponding experiment results folder.

+ Please refer to the mdeo solutions which have implementations for both the windows and linux stacks.

  ## Testing your solution

  It is possible to test the solutions and the whole configuration using Vagrant and VirtualBox.
-We have two stacks thare are supported by our setup as detailed below.
+We have two stacks that are are supported by our setup as detailed in the sections below.

  The benchmark script can be executed like this: